igormesaros84/examples/Linux/Setup SSH.md

 # How to setup ssh keys

-1. Generate a key value pair using this command as described [here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent):
+1. Generate a key value pair on the linux machine using this command as described [here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent):
 ```
 ssh-keygen -t ed25519 -C "your_email@example.com"
 ```